 200px, and a third page of 600px, its layout progresses as follows:

-When an unforced break occurs between block-level boxes, any margins adjoining the break are truncated.
+When an unforced break occurs between block-level boxes, any margins adjoining the break truncate to the remaining fragmentainer extent.
 When a forced break occurs there, adjoining margins before the break are truncated, but margins after the break are preserved.

 When a box breaks, its content box extends to fill any remaining fragmentainer